marc-sabates-gelpi-workspace/clojure-filldays/README.md

 # filldays

-Clojure snipet that provided with a list of numbers returns the numbers and the gaps in-between filled
+Clojure snipet that provided a list of ISO formatted dates returns the dates and the gaps in-between filled

 ## Usage